kirilyuro/express-easy-routing/README.md

 # express-easy-routing
 Clean and easy routing with [express](https://expressjs.com/) and [TypeScript](https://www.typescriptlang.org/).
-This library extends express' routing mechanism to allow easy definition and usage of routes and their parameters, with the route handling logic being implemented as pure application logic and indpendent from express.
+This library extends express' routing mechanism to allow easy definition and usage of routes and their parameters, with the route handling logic being implemented as pure application logic and independent from express.

 ## Table of Contents
 - [express-easy-routing](#express-easy-routing)